mbatc/Fractal/README.md

 Public API components should be platform independent.
 Platform specifics can be exposed, but the API's should work without needing these to be used.

-Platform specific code should always be wrapped in `#ifdef flUSING(platform) ... #endif`, where `platform` is the appropriate `flPLATFORM_*` define (e.g. flPLATFORM_WINDOWS).
+Platform specific code should always be wrapped in `#ifdef flUSING(platform) ... #endif`, where `platform` is the appropriate `flPLATFORM_*` define (e.g. `flPLATFORM_WINDOWS`).

 #### Member Function Implementations

 When an interface implementation requires platform specific code, the implementations should generally be placed in separate files.
 These files should have the platform as a suffix.
 Shared code in an implementation can be placed in a single file.
-For example, a cross platform implementation of a Platorm::Window class may have the files,
+For example, a cross platform implementation of a Platform::Window class may have the files,

 * flPlatform_Window.h              (public API header)
 * flPlatform_Window_Impl.h         (internal implementation)